amarfiguig/06-Server-Side-APIs/README.md

 THEN I am again presented with current and future conditions for that city
 ```

-## Mock-Up

-The following image shows the web application's appearance and functionality:
+## The Weather Forecast Link

+<a href="https://amarfiguig.github.io/06-Server-Side-APIs/">THE WEATHER FORECAST</a>

+## Screenshot of the Weather Forecast

 ![The weather app includes a search option, a list of cities, and a five-day forecast and current weather conditions for Atlanta.](https://github.com/amarfiguig/06-Server-Side-APIs/blob/main/Weather%20Forecast.png?raw=true)